 It is true that, over the centuries, many pagan cultures have decorated eggs.
 There are ancient examples in Africa, the Near East, and along the Mediterranean of elaborate art etched into the thick, hard shells of ostrich eggs.
 Some cultures, like China, have a rich tradition of beautiful, delicate carvings made out of hollowed-out eggshells.
 The idea of using eggs as a medium for artistic expression and decoration is clearly ancient and diverse.
 Still, there is no obvious connection between these kinds of examples and the practice of dyeing colored, hard-boiled chicken eggs for Easter.
 These examples are also often from too early a time period or too different a location to be plausible as an explanation for the origin of Easter eggs.

 It is true that, just like Easter, both of these holidays have come to include egg decoration as part of their celebration.
 The earliest sources on these events, however, mention nothing about the dyeing or decorating of eggs.
 Just as with Easter, the eggs seem to be something that was added to their celebrations sometime much later in history.
-Indeed, one could make the reverse argument that the Christian practice of Easter eggs came first and that these other Spring holidays borrowed it from them.
+Indeed, one could make the reverse argument that the Christian practice of Easter eggs came first and that these other spring holidays borrowed it from them.
 Such borrowing is not without precedent.
-Today, for example, Egyptians use Easter to calculate the date of Sham en-Nessim, always celebrating it the day after the Coptic church celebrates Easter.
+Today, for example, Egyptians use Easter to calculate the date of Sham en-Nessim, always celebrating it the day after the Coptic Church celebrates Easter.
 Still, one need not assume direct borrowing one way or the other.
 The traditions, which are not identical, may have begun fully independently.
 Mere parallels do not prove dependence or borrowing.
-It may also be the case that they arose separately but out of a common cultural affinity for egg decoration as an art form, and thus are loosely related but not directly.
+It may also be the case that they arose separately but out of a common cultural affinity for egg-decoration as an art form, and thus are very loosely, but not at all directly, related.

 Eggs in Early Christian Tradition